-^{}These numbers do not include the 208 psychiatric aides including in the regional needs assessment in section 2.
+These numbers do not include the 208 psychiatric aides including in the regional needs assessment in section 2.
+Across four-years of post-graduate residency training per person.

 However, this report does not recommend an initial investment of this full amount; programs cannot scale overnight.
 The recruitment, education, training, supervision and placement needed, and public service incentive system infrastructure (such as the COEs described in section 4.3) are not yet in place to effectively manage this size of investment.
 Curriculum needs to be approved and validated.
 Policies and procedures need to be worked out for public service incentives.
 Based on discussions with universities, community colleges, employers and workforce agencies, this report recommends an initial \$128 million "down payment" in this regional training strategy to establish key infrastructure and processes.
 Once established, a larger investment to meet the full need can be considered.